Planning a holiday party?

 Posted on December 20, 2022 at 08:21 PM

 Planning a holiday party?
 Before you host, know your (insurance) limits

-Are you hosting a New Year’s party to usher in 2022?
+Are you hosting a Christmas or New Year’s party?
 If so, keep in mind that as hosts of a party where alcohol is served or guests become impaired, homeowners and renters could be liable for the safety of their guests – even after they leave the party.

 At last count, 43 states have social host liability, or “Dram Shop Liability” statutes on the books.
 Most of those laws provide an injured person - such as the victim of a drunk driver - the right to sue not only the at-fault driver, but also the person responsible for serving the alcohol, whether that person is a bartender/owner or a private citizen hosting a party in his or her own home.

 Social host liability laws can hold the party host responsible for the safety of party guests, as well as anyone injured by a party guest after they leave the event.
 As a homeowner this could expose you to liability, even if someone – like a teenage child in your home – hosts a party without your consent and someone is injured or causes injury to someone else on their way home.